JasonBock/Rocks/docs/Quickstart.md

 New to Rocks?
 In this page, we'll cover the essentials of what Rocks can do so you can get up to speed on the API with little effort.
 We'll go through creating mocks and how you handle methods, properties and events.
 We'll show what "makes" are and where they're useful.
 We'll illustrate how you can use options with your mocks to debug the generated code.
 We'll also demonstrate how you can test asynchronous code.

 Remember that this is just a quickstart.
 You can always browse the tests in source to see specific examples of a case that may not be covered in detail here.

+## Background and History

+There are great mocking libraries out there, like [Moq](https://github.com/moq/moq "Moq mocking framework on GitHub") and [NSubstitute](http://nsubstitute.github.io/ "NSubstitute: A friendly substitute for .NET mocking libraries"), so why did I decide to create YAML (yet another mocking library) in 2015?
+There are essentially two reasons.

+The first reason relates to how code generation was done with mocking libraries.
+Most (if not all) used an approach that ends up using `System.Reflection.Emit`, which requires knowledge of IL.
+This is not a trivial endeavour.
+Furthermore, the generated code can't be stepped into during a debugging process.
+I wanted to write a mocking library with the new Compiler APIs (Roslyn) to see if I could make the code generation process for the mock much easier and allow a developer to step into that code if necessary.

+The other reason was being able to pre-generate the mocks for a given assembly, rather than dynamically generate them in a test.
+This is what the [Microsoft Fakes Library](https://docs.microsoft.com/en-us/visualstudio/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes?view=vs-2019 "Microsoft Fakes: Generate & compile code; naming conventions - Visual Studio (Windows) | Microsoft Docs") can do, but I wanted to be able to do it where I could easily modify a project file and automatically generate those mocks.

+This is what Rocks can do.
+Mocks are created by generating C# code on the fly and compiling it with the Compiler APIs.
+This makes it trivial to step into the mock code.
+Before the 5.0.0 version, this code generation step took place at runtime, but with source generators in C# 9, this generation happens as soon as you state that you want to create a mock of a particular type.
+So, feel free to test Rocks out, and see what you think.
+Even if you don't use it as your primary mocking library, you may see just how easy it to generate code on the fly with the new Compiler APIs.
+Enjoy!

 ## Creating Mocks